dmjohnsson23/Ordain/README.md

 ```

 This would also allow faster iteration: I could try out new features without needing to worry about a parser, then develop the syntax afterward, informed by the needs of actual tools.

+## The hard problem of type conversion

+One of the big advantages of using a system like this would be the automatic conversion functionality.
+The system sees both the target and destination data structure, and thus can, for example, convert the data structure to and from JSON, or to HTML inputs and from POST form data, or to parameters in a prepared SQL statement and from a received SQL result row.

+However, as simple as it seems conceptually, and as easy as it is to specify such things in the syntax, it's hard to generalize "take an x and make it a y".

+Essentially, we are making a highly feature-rich and type-safe serialization and deserialization framework with a shared schema.
+Such things exist (though usually not with a shared schema for all targets like we want) but architecturally I'm not settled on how such a framework would be built.
+I don't just want some massive nest of if statements.
+But I also don't want some over-engineered behemoth for a task that, 90% of the time, will only need a single fairly straightforward operation for each field in the structure.

+Some constraints:

+* The system must be recursive to allow conversion of structures with non-primitive members.
+* We need to avoid trying to do jobs for which there are already better tools - I don't want this to also become an ORM with extra steps.
+* However, we do need to allow deep control of the database structures that a third-party ORM would generate.
+The idea being code generated for any ORM would result in the same SQL table structure (or at least a compatible one).

+I think we may need a phased approach to functionality.
+For now, I think a tool the simply takes the Ordain schema and generates code in various formats for other libraries and tools to use is all we should aim for.
+Let's use a JSON serialization library, an actual ORM, a form validation library, and so forth, rather than try and do much ourselves.

+My current proof-of-concept is in PHP, since my current project at work is a PHP project and I would like to use this tool in that project.
+So, here are some popular libraries in PHP I think we could do code generation for.
+(Obviously I'll just pick the few I find most useful for now, not all of these.)

+* respect/validation
+* symfony/validation and symfony/forms
+* nette/forms
+* symfony/serializer
+* doctrine/orm
+* illuminate/database
+* cakephp/cakephp (The ORM portion of it anyway)
+* propel/propel
+* nextras/orm

+Of course, Ordain is not intended as a PHP-specific tool.
+I know for sure I want to support Python, especially the SqlAlchemy ORM.
+Probably some Java-based tools as well.

 ## Out-of-scope concepts